 Norma Burdett, author of Blame the Tornado, summed up the “self-review effect” succinctly: When it is being written you are the author.
 When you read through it you are a reader and kind of on the outside looking in.

 - Post Publishing: The sense of accomplishment is achieved and your sense of freedom from old emotional gunk is experienced on a higher level.

-- During Sharing: Technically, this is the book marketing phase, but since memoirs are more personal, rather than an extension of your business if you have one, it is best to term this sharing phase.
+- During Sharing: Technically, this is the book marketing phase, but since memoirs are more personal, rather than an extension of your business if you have one, it is best to term this as a “sharing phase”.
 Here you will get to meet people that you didn’t know would like your courage to tell the story.
-They maybe have gone through he same trails in life as you.
+They maybe have gone through the same trials in life as you.
 They might be a handful or might be into thousands, enabling you to feel part of a special “tribe”.
 As humans, our pain unites us.

-It is neither a substitute for a physician’s consultation nor a prescription to a specific ailment.
+Although this process can provide psychological relief through combining evidence-based solutions, it is neither a substitute for a physician’s consultation, nor a prescription to a specific ailment.